judahpaul16/gpt-home/README.md

 This guide will explain how to build your own.
 It's pretty straight forward.
 You can also use this as a reference for building other projects on the Raspberry Pi.

 * *Theoretically, the app should run on any linux system thanks to docker, but I can only vouch for the versions listed in the [compatibility table](#-compatibility).
-You should be able use any plug-and-play USB/3.5mm speaker or microphone as long as it's supported by [ALSA](https://www.alsa-project.org).*
+You should be able use any plug-and-play USB/3.5mm speaker or microphone as long as it's supported by [ALSA](https://www.alsa-project.org) or [PortAudio](http://www.portaudio.com/docs/v19-doxydocs/index.html).*

 ### 🔌 Integrations
 <table>